TaranowskiJo/Winston/README.md

 Planning
 </h4>
 Myself and a group of three others attempted to learn unity basics and create a 3D game.
-Our planned MVP was to have our pigeon model:

 * Fly
 * Fly